 South Sudan is a country at war with climate change.
-The world’s youngest country is battling ecological issues in the context of a man-made crisis of guns, blood and peacekeepers.
-This delays progress on multiple fronts, hindering agricultural production and disrupting livelihoods and community coping mechanisms, thus making defense against climate change more difficult.
+The world’s youngest country is battling ecological issues in the context of a man-made crisis of guns, blood,, and peacekeepers, causing delays in progress on multiple fronts, hindering agricultural production, and disrupting livelihoods and community coping mechanisms, thus making defense against climate change more difficult.

-The majority of South Sudanese people depend on climate sensitive sectors, including agriculture, forestry resources and fisheries for their livelihood.
-As crops dwindle and food prices soar, resource-based conflicts over land-access for pastoral grazing increases the South Sudanese interpersonal conflict, often leading to famine, bloodshed and continued stress.
+The majority of South Sudanese people depend on climate-sensitive sectors, including agriculture, forestry resources, and fisheries for their livelihood.
+As crops dwindle and food prices soar, resource-based conflicts over land access for pastoral grazing increase the South Sudanese interpersonal conflict, often leading to famine, bloodshed, and continued stress.

 Warning alarms of ecological mutations have led to global political action, of which South Sudan participates, as a signatory of the Paris Agreement.
 The global community cannot continue with its historic, racist disregard for South Sudanese life, however resilient they are in the face of extreme environmental risks and post-colonial trauma.
 The international community must ally with South Sudan in its grave war against the new climate regime.